DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CUSTOMER/SETUP/Trading-partner.md

 **POA response code group**       |	POA Response codes are used to identify the status of information used in a purchase order acknowledgement for each customer.
 Note: For further information see [Setup POA response codes](CUSTOMER-SETUP/POA-response-code-group.md)
 **No Backorders**                 |	Identify if the trading partner accepts backorders - Y/N. <br> Where the **Customer purchase order acknowledgement's** document setting **Quantity type** is set to **Reserved quantity**, the sales line’s ordered quantity is adjusted to the quantity reserved for the sales line. <br> The setting is also used on the Customer purchase order acknowledgement to identify **full** or **partial** shipments.
 **UOM**                           |	Unit of measure mappings.
 Ability to map a customer’s unit of measure (example kgs) to D365 unit of measure (example kg).
 Used on in- and outbound documents **Sales unit** <br> Note: For further information see [Setup unit of measure mapping](../../CORE/Setup/UOM-mapping.md)
+**Enable store code identification**  | When set to _Yes_, the Customer purchase order header field **Store code** (instead of Trading partner GLN) will be used to find the applicable Trading partner to create the sales order against.

 - Data entity: EDI Customers